eriixon/leedcode/README.md

 20. Valid Parentheses
 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+21. Merge Two Sorted Lists
+Merge two sorted linked lists and return it as a new list.
+The new list should be made by splicing together the nodes of the first two lists.